bejayoharen/bjorg.github.io/_posts/2024-12-12-engineering-team-growth-2-interview-panel.markdown

 I’ve worked at companies that have separate “culture fit” or “another perspective from another department” type interviews, but I recommend against them.
 These are a waste of time at best and biased at worst.
 Instead, I prefer to evaluate soft-skills like communication, collaboration, empathy and prioritization explicitly.

 Many companies always include someone like the CEO or other leader.
 These leaders often don’t have objective criteria they use in the interview.
 Sometimes they go in completely unprepared, and their decision usually comes down to who they like.
-However, a good leader usually won’t override the hiring manager’s decision unless their objection is reasonable, and their involvement is not without advantages: it signals to the candidate the importance of the role, while giving them a chance to ask the higher-up questions about the rest of the company.
+However, a good leader won’t override the hiring manager’s decision unless their objection is reasonable.
+Their involvement has other advantages: it signals to the candidate the importance of the role, while giving them a chance to ask the higher-up questions about the rest of the company.
 It’s also a good sign when someone like the CEO understands the importance of hiring, even if they aren’t fully embedded in the process.

-I once had a founder try to block me from hiring a great engineer.
-The reasoning he gave was that the candidate didn’t use social media much.
-This was an absurd objection considering how many of the existing staff also didn’t use social media much, not to mention how little the founder himself himself used social media.
-Ultimately the higher-up was comfortable with me overriding his objection and we were able to extend an offer.

 # Establishing test criteria